ibm-cloud-docs/vpc/lb-faqs.md

 {: faq}

 Application load balancer will continue to support [IBM Certificate Manager](/docs/certificate-manager?topic=certificate-manager-getting-started) until September 30 2022.
 To migrate your existing certificates to Secrets Manager, refer to the information in [this topic](https://cloud.ibm.com/docs/secrets-manager?topic=secrets-manager-migrate-from-certificate-manager).
 After your certificates are migrated, you must then update the existing listener configuration with the new certificate CRN.

+## How are active connections handled when a load balancer is scaled down?
+{: #faqs-active-connections}
+{: faq}

+When a load balancer appliance undergoes a scale down due to horizontal scaling or maintenance, the service waits for the active connections to close to allow for traffic to move to other appliances.
+After 24 hours, the service will complete its scale down event, which may terminate any active connections on those scaled down appliances.